ibm-cloud-docs/Cloudant/guides/transactions.md

 A map function could be used to identify the required values.

-*Example map function to find purchase total and payment values:*
+### Example map function to find purchase total and payment values

 ```javascript
 function (doc) {